monkey0506/Monkeymoto.RefStructEnumerable/README.md

 appropriately typed value (recommended use is: `default(T)`).

-The `SkipByRef` and `TakeByRef` methods preserve the `IRefStructByRefEnumerator<TEnumerator, T>` interface for chained calls.
+The `SkipByRef` and `TakeByRef` methods preserve the `IRefStructByRefEnumerator<T, TEnumerator>` interface for chained calls.
 The `Skip` and `Take` methods drop the `-ByRef-` interface.

 The `Select` and `Where` methods have overloads that take a custom delegate